Clinical Consultant Jobs in USA with Visa Sponsorship

 Which visa types are most common for Clinical Consultant roles?

-The H-1B is the most common path for Clinical Consultants, provided the role requires a specific clinical degree.
+The H-1B visa is the most common path for Clinical Consultants, provided the role requires a specific clinical degree.
 O-1A visas are an option for those with exceptional credentials, peer-reviewed publications, or significant industry recognition.
-TN status applies to Canadian and Mexican nationals with qualifying clinical degrees under the USMCA professional categories, particularly physicians and pharmacists.
+TN visa status applies to Canadian and Mexican nationals with qualifying clinical degrees under the USMCA professional categories, particularly physicians and pharmacists.

 Does my clinical degree need to exactly match the job title to qualify for H-1B sponsorship?